VSAM and QSAM

 The preceding job may be executed on the mainframe as an MVS batch job.
 It may also be executed on the PC running Micro Focus Mainframe Express.
 The JOB and DD statements will require modification prior to execution on a mainframe.

-The following (KSDUPDC1.CBL) is a sample of the mainframe COBOL program for populating a VSAM, KSDS Data Set.
+The following (KSDUPDC1.cbl) is a sample of the mainframe COBOL program for populating a VSAM, KSDS Data Set.

 IDENTIFICATION DIVISION.